tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/iOS_mac/TRTCCloud_intl_en.md

 If you want to add the screen sharing feature to your application, a window selection UI needs to be displayed first generally, so that the user can select the window to be shared.
 You can use the related functions to get the ID, type, name, and thumbnail of shareable windows and implement the window selection UI with the obtained information.
 Or, you can use the window selection UI implemented in the demo's source code.

->?The returned list includes the screen and application windows.
+>The returned list includes the screen and application windows.
 The screen will be in the first several elements in the list.